 Proteins are continuously synthesized and degraded.
-This turnover eliminates abnormal proteins whose accumulation would be harmful to the cell; it also permits the regulation of cellular metabolism by eliminating superfluous enzymes.
+This turnover eliminates abnormal proteins whose accumulation would be harmful to the cell; it also permits the regulation of cellular metabolism by degrading superfluous enzymes.
 The half-lives of enzymes vary greatly.
-While short-lived enzymes (e.g., ornithine decarboxylase and phosphoenolpyruvate (PEP) carboxylase) have half-lives of 0.2-5 h, long-lived enzymes (e.g., aldolase and lactate dehydrogenase) can have a half-life of more than 100 h.
+While short-lived enzymes (e.g. ornithine decarboxylase and phosphoenolpyruvate [PEP] carboxylase) have half-lives of 0.2-5 hours, long-lived enzymes (e.g. aldolase and lactate dehydrogenase) can have a half-life of more than 100 hours.

-Eukaryotic cells have two systems for protein degradation: a lysosomal mechanism and a cytosolic ATPdependent system.
+Eukaryotic cells have two systems for protein degradation: a lysosomal mechanism and a cytosolic system.
 As already described, lysosomes are membrane-encapsulated organelles that maintain an acidic internal pH and contain more than 50 hydrolytic enzymes, including a number of proteases collectively known as cathepsins.
 Lysosomal protein degradation is normally nonselective.

-In addition to the lysosomal system, an ATP-dependent, targeted proteolytic system exists in the cytosol.
+In addition to the lysosomal system, an ATPdependent, targeted proteolytic system exists in the cytosol.
 The protein ubiquitin, consisting of 76 amino acid residues, is the marker for those proteins to be degraded.
 Ubiquitin, as its name suggests, is a ubiquitous, highly conserved abundant protein in eukaryotes.
 Proteins that are selected for degradation are initially marked by covalent linkage to ubiquitin.
 This process occurs in a three-step pathway (Figure 1.21a).
-At first, ubiquitin's terminal carboxyl group is conjugated to the ubiquitinactivating enzyme (E_1) in an ATP-depending reaction.
-Humans have only one type of E_1 protein.
-The ubiquitin is then transferred to one of the ubiquitin-conjugating enzymes (E_2).
-Mammals have about 20 E_2 proteins.
-Afterward, ubiquitin-protein ligase (E_3) transfers the activated ubiquitin from E_2 to an ε -amino group of a lysine residue of a target protein, forming an isopeptide bond.
+At first, ubiquitin's terminal carboxyl group is conjugated to the ubiquitin-activating enzyme $(E_1)$ in an ATP-dependent reaction.
+Humans have only one type of E1 protein.
+The ubiquitin is then transferred to one of the ubiquitinconjugating enzymes ( $E_2$ ).
+Mammals have about 20 $E_2$ proteins.
+Afterward, ubiquitin-protein ligase $(E_3)$ transfers the activated ubiquitin from $E_2$ to an $\varepsilon$ -amino group of a lysine residue of a target protein, forming an isopeptide bond.
 Cells contain many different E3 proteins, each of which mediates the ubiquitination of a specific set of proteins.

-For efficient degradation, the target protein must be covalently linked to more than one ubiquitin.
+For efficient degradation, the target protein must be covalently coupled to more than one ubiquitin.
 Typically, a chain of at least four tandemly linked ubiquitin molecules is attached to the target protein.
-Lys-48 of each ubiquitin peptide forms an isopeptide bond with the Cterminal carboxyl group of the next ubiquitin.
+Lys-48 of each ubiquitin peptide forms an isopeptide bond with the C-terminal carboxyl group of the next ubiquitin.
 The polyubiquitin chains can consist of 50 or more ubiquitin molecules.